 - Failure Mode and Effects Analysis (FMEA): This exercise will use existing system drawings in order to perform FMEA on the aircraft system.

 - Zonal Safety Analysis: Delegates will carry out a Zonal Safety Analysis on the aircraft zones in which the system is installed.

 The course is designed for personnel from all parts of the aviation industry although it will be of particular value to those working for manufacturers, suppliers, operators and aviation authorities who are concerned with the design, reliability, safety or certification of aircraft systems.

 This course is presented in association with RGW Cherry and Associates.

-The course is presented by Ray Cherry (Visiting Fellow) and Maurice James of RGW Cherry & Associates.
+The course is presented by Jeremy Turner from Cranfield University, Professor Ray Cherry and Maurice James of RGW Cherry & Associates.

 Location and travel